-“Though several institutions support the idea of investing with smaller managers, because of their capabilities and flexibility, consultants and selection committees’ high operational requirements are often an impediment,” Philippe notes.
-The QEMP program has actually been an excellent tool, urging Tonus to reach this next level of service.
+“Large institutions like the idea of investing with smaller managers, like us, who have greater flexibility than larger firms.
+However, the consultants and selection committees’ high operational requirements are often an impediment (to smaller managers being chosen),” Philippe notes.
+The QEMP program has actually been an excellent tool for helping Tonus reach this next level of service.

 The Tonus Advantage

-Since its launch in 2007, Tonus has been generating strong performances with a North American investment strategy, appealing to a private wealth clientèle from Québec and Ontario.
-In 2019, the firm introduced a complement to this approach, its U.S. Small Cap Equities Fund, namely targeting pension funds, which are more likely to opt for this asset category.
-Highly skilled at security selection and an in-depth fundamental research specialist, Tonus designs its financial models, meets with management teams of the companies it invests in and develops its own investment theories.
-The firm also stands out through its customized analytical work and value-oriented method.
-“We try to find relatively unknown, misunderstood securities, or those that are temporarily unpopular for various reasons, something that greatly differentiates our portfolio from securities in the benchmark index,” Philippe remarks.
+Since its launch in 2007, Tonus has generated strong performances with its North American investment strategy, which appeals to private wealth clientèle from Québec and Ontario.
+In 2019, the firm introduced a complement to this approach, its U.S. Small Cap Equities Fund.
+Highly skilled at security selection and in-depth fundamental research, Tonus designs its own financial models; regularly meets with the management teams of the companies wherein it invests; and develops its own investment theories.
+The firm also stands out because of its customized, analytical work and value-oriented strategy.
+“We try to find relatively unknown, misunderstood securities, or those that are temporarily unpopular for various reasons, something which greatly differentiates our portfolio from securities in the benchmark index,” Philippe remarks.

-According to Tonus’ CEO, emerging portfolio managers are especially driven about getting the best results, while thoroughly respecting their clients’ investment policies and risk management approach.
+According to Tonus’ CEO, emerging portfolio managers are especially driven to get the best results while thoroughly respecting their clients’ investment policies and risk management demands.
 Indeed, sustaining growth for their portfolios by providing superior performances is what helps them move forward.
 “We can’t deviate from our investment philosophy if we want to hold on to our mandates, so it’s beneficial for clients to work with small firms such as ours, which will do all in their power to exceed expectations,” Philippe explains.
-He also believes geographical proximity is an asset for Québec’s asset managers, since they are generally more available to local investors who are of course likely to be essential to their success.
-“The quality of service and of the contact with the investor, the transparency shown, these things are all the more valuable in this context,” he says.
+He also believes geographical proximity is an asset for Québec’s asset managers, since they are generally more available to local investors who are, of course, likely to be essential to their success.
+“The quality of service and of the contact with the investor, and the transparency shown, these things are all the more valuable in this context,” he says.

 In addition to contributing to the local financial sector’s health through their own success, Tonus is committed to getting involved in the firm’s community.
-For 12 years now, Philippe has been teaching an investment course at Concordia University.
+For 12 years now, Philippe has been teaching an equity investment course at Concordia University.
 “That’s how I give back to the university and the next generation, by showing them what we do as part of a syllabus I developed,” he points out.
-As well, Tonus employees are members of various boards of directors for Montreal foundations.
+As well, Tonus employees are members of various Boards of Directors for several Montreal foundations.

 What Is Keeping Tonus Capital Busy Now